 How do I know which district I live in?

-To view the City of Sheboygan and the police department’s neighborhood districts, click on the link below.
+To view an interactive map of the City of Sheboygan and the Police Department’s neighborhood districts, click here.

 How do I reach the Sheboygan Police Department?

 The Sheboygan Police Department provides fingerprinting service for citizens who are in need of forms for outside employment purposes, etc. There is a $10.00 fee attached to this service.
 NO CHECKS PLEASE!
 We will also process Sex Offenders and Probation/Parole subjects that are new to the community.
 No fee is attached to this service.
 Processing hours are Wednesdays from 12:00pm to 2:00pm.

 Does the City of Sheboygan require that all bicycles owned by residents must be registered?

 Yes, bikes with 20 inch wheels or greater must be registered.
 A bike license costs $6.00, and is good for the life of the bike.
 Only parents or persons 18 years of age or older can register a bike.
 The bike can be brought to one of the locations below so that the serial number can be verified:

 Wolf’s Cycle and Fitness: 1702 S. 12th Street.

 Can you tell me if I have (or this individual…) has a valid driver’s license?

 No, but the DOT can.
 Click here to be directed to the DOT’s webpage, to run a driving status check.